-19. Humble and Kind by Tim McGraw
+27. Humble and Kind by Tim McGraw

 This is a phenomenal musical piece that is pleasant to the ears and gives a sense of meaning to what you have been doing with your life.
 Humble and Kind is perfect for beginners.
 Even professional guitarists play this song in their me-times.
 Strumming follows a D-DU-U pattern, which should be a cinch to execute.
 Absolute newbies can try strumming to the tune of the song at a slow tempo.
 This will help build their confidence in making the transition between the second downstroke and the first upstroke for each strumming pattern cycle.
 It is a simple technique that can be an excellent foundation for your future guitar playing.

-20. Lean on Me by Bill Withers
+28. Lean On Me by Bill Withers

-Almost half a century has passed and Lean on Me remains a favorite of well-established brotherhoods all over the world.
+Almost half a century has passed, and Lean on Me remains a favorite of well-established brotherhoods all over the world.
 This is a 1972 soul music that ranks high on the list of the music world’s 500 greatest songs in history.
 Numerous artists recorded their version of Lean on Me over the years.
-Two of them landed the song at the summit of Hot 100.
+Two of them landed the song at the summit of the Hot 100.

 While the song may not be the anthem of bikers and rugged men, Lean on Me sure is a great song for bosom buddies.
 Remember that friend of yours in high school?
-The one who either gets you always in trouble or has always your back no matter what?
+The one who either gets you always in trouble or always has your back no matter what?
 This is the perfect song for such friendships.

 The song has a very straightforward composition.
 You should be okay if you get the three chords right.
 Technically, a greater portion of the verses only has the A and the D chords.
 By the time you get to the ‘lean on me’ part, that is the only time you will use the E chord.
 It is basic that I am sure a third-grader will never have problems playing this on a half-sized guitar.

-21. You Are My King (Amazing Love) by Billy Foote
+29. You Are My King (Amazing Love) by Billy Foote

 This song is written by Billy James Foote, who’s known for his Christian worship songs.
-In 1990, Foote started leading worship and initially was just him and his guitar.
+In 1990, Foote started leading worship, and initially was just him and his guitar.
 Later, he added a drummer, a bass player, and Cindy, his wife, on vocals.
 But as he developed hyper-dysphonia around 2000, Cindy became the lead vocals because his vocals were affected by the condition.
-He continued writing, with “Amazing Love (You Are My King) as one of his well-known songs along with “You Are God Alone” and “Sing to the King.”
+He continued writing, with “Amazing Love (You Are My King) as one of his well-known songs, along with “You Are God Alone” and “Sing to the King.”

-This song topped the US Billboard Christian Song charts in 2003 and ninth in the Billboard Hot Christian Songs in the 2000s.
-You Are My King (Amazing Love) is a single by the Newsboys from their album “Adoration: The Worship Album” which was released in 2003 under the Sparrow music label.
+This song topped the US Billboard Christian Song charts in 2003 and was ninth in the Billboard Hot Christian Songs in the 2000s.
+You Are My King (Amazing Love) is a single by the Newsboys from their album “Adoration: The Worship Album,” which was released in 2003 under the Sparrow music label.

-22. Walk on the Wild Side by Lou Reed
+30. Walk on the Wild Side by Lou Reed

 They say men have a natural predilection for walking the tightrope on things that society considers taboo.
 From substance abuse to the secret world of male sex workers and everything else in between, Walk on the Wild Side accurately sums them all up.
 Perhaps it is the uncomfortable truth of speaking about these things in the open that prompted Lou Reed to mask his views in a song.
 It is a fascinating piece with an iconic ‘doot-di-doot’ hook and a 3 chord structure that even newbies will never find intimidating.